mathurshubham/Manufacturing-Uptime-Service/README.md

     -   This tuning resulted in a **significant performance increase**:
         -   **Recall** for the failure class improved from **0.49 to 0.62** (+26.5%).
         -   **F1-Score** for the failure class improved from **0.63 to 0.73** (+15.9%).
-    -   The finalized logic with the tuned model was exported into `train.py`, an automated script that saves the final production-ready artifact (`model_pipeline.joblib`).
+    -   The finalized logic with the tuned model was exported into `train.py`, an automated script that saves the final production-ready artifact (`model_pipeline.lib`).

 3.  **Deployment (`predict.py` & `Dockerfile`):**
     -   A web service was built using **FastAPI**.
 It loads the saved pipeline at startup and exposes a `/predict` endpoint.
     -   **Pydantic** is used to enforce a strict schema for incoming JSON data, preventing errors from malformed requests.
-    -   The entire application, including its dependencies and the tuned model artifact, was containerized using **Docker** for maximum reproducibility and ease of deployment.
+    -   The entire application, including its dependencies and the tuned model artifact, was containerized using **Docker** for maximum reproducibility.
     -   **Docker Compose** is used to simplify the local build and run process.
+    -   The final container was deployed to **Google Cloud Run**, making the service publicly accessible via a secure HTTPS endpoint.

-## 5. Course Deliverables Checklist
+## 6. Course Deliverables Checklist

 This section maps the project files to the course deliverables for easy evaluation.